bxdoan/bxdoan/README.md

 <div align="center">

-> If you wanna make people dream, you’ve gotta start by believing in that dream yourself!
+> If you do what you’ve always done, you’ll get what you’ve always gotten.

-> — Seiya Kanie —
+> — Tony Robbins —

 </div>